 An ISTA and an RSTA may negotiate a phase shift feedback mode of the Non-TB Ranging and TB Ranging measurement exchange (11.21.6.4.3), for either the RSTA2ISTA LMR and/or ISTA2RSTA LMR.
 In this case, instead of the TOA t2 of the I2R NDP, the RSTA2ISTA LMR carries the phase shift tp2 of I2R NDP and instead of the TOA t4 of the R2I NDP, the I2R LMR carries phase shift tp4 of R2I NDP.
 The ISTA and RSTA can use Equations (11-xx) and (11-yy) to derive the RTT.

+If an RSTA has set the Phase Shift Feedback Support field in the Extended Capabilities element to 1, an ISTA may by setting the I2R LMR feedback subfield to 0 and the I2R TOA Type subfield to 1 in the Ranging Parameters field in an IFTMR frame, request the RSTA to feed back an adjusted TOA, t2_adj = t2 – (tp2 – t2), where t2 is the TOA and tp2 is the PSTOA for the I2R NDP, measured by the RSTA.
+The RSTA shall confirm feeding back this adjusted TOA in its R2I LMR frame by in the initial Fine Timing Measurement frame setting the I2R LMR feedback subfield to 0 and the I2R TOA subfield to 1. (#3311)

 An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability.